 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com

 Health Policy Analyst and Counsel

-Last Updated 12/08/16
+Last Updated 3/05/2019

-Overview: The long-term care market has evolved significantly.
-In the past decade the market has grown from covering less than three million lives to now covering more than seven million lives.
+Issue: The long-term care insurance market has evolved significantly since its introduction in the 1960s.
+In the past decade, the market has grown from covering less than three million lives to now covering more than seven million lives.
 According to the U.S. Department of Health and Human Services (HHS), about 12 million of America's senior citizens will require long-term care by 2020.

 There are several avenues to pursue purchasing coverage in the long-term care insurance market:

 The primary challenges for insurers and state insurance regulators in LTCI markets relate to unknowns.
 Longevity and persistency actuarial assumptions on early LTCI products have proven to be inaccurate.
 Insurers underestimated how long people would live.
 As it became apparent the actuarial longevity estimates were wrong, the solution of choice seemed to be to raise rates.
 Another assumption made by actuaries related to persistency—actuaries assumed many people would drop their coverage over time.
 This proved not to be the case, as dropping a policy meant the consumer would receive nothing in return for premiums paid over time.
 An additional unknown was the extent of the incidence of cognitive memory disorders such as Alzheimer's disease.
 People can live for a long time with Alzheimer's disease and similar memory challenges.

 Status: State insurance regulators are working to enact protections related to changes in product design and facilitate innovative product offerings.
 They are also working to respond cohesively to historical problems related to insurer reserve adequacy and solvency.
 To accomplish this, the NAIC will form a new task force under the Executive Committee focused on rate coordination and consistency.